w1caoucsd/cse15l-lab-reports/lab-report-3-week-6.md

 ### Show an scp command copying a file to your account using just the alias you chose.
 Third, scp command copying a file to your account.
 I used the command `scp <filename> ieng6:~` to copy file from my local computer to the ucsd server.
 I highlighted how I did it in the screeshot, and then in logged into the server using the alias to check if the file copied successfully.
 ![ucsd-server](logging-into-ieng6-with-just-the-alias-and-scp-file.png)

 ## Setup Github Access from ieng6
 First, I set up the private key in ucsd server by using the command `ssh-keygen`
 ![setting-up](setting-private-key-to-github.png)
 Then, I made use `ls` to see all the files to see where I stored the private key files.
 ![private-key](private-key-location.png)
 Then, I copied it to github
+### Show running git commands to commit and push a change to Github while logged into your ieng6 account.
 ![github](public-key-locaiton-in-github.png)
 To access GitHub form a server like `ieng6`, there are couple steps you need to follow.
 First, we want to clone a GitHub repository into the `ieng6`.
 After we set up the `ssh` key to our GitHub settings, we can clone the GitHub repository into the `ieng6` with the ssh link without actually typing in password.
 One thing to keep in mind is to use the corrct link, there are `HTTPS`, `SSH` and `GitHub CLI` links, remember to copy the `SSH` link as the screenshot show.